JohnTheBeloved/nordware-participant-test/README.md

 ## Deployment
-The Deployed version can be viewed on [heroku](https://peaceful-shore-21573.herokuapp.com) , Please note that heroku free deployed applications go into a sleep mode if not accessed for about 30 minutes and therefore would take some time for the application bootstrap and to load up.
+The Deployed version was deployed on [heroku](https://www.heroku.com) can be viewed on [here](https://peaceful-shore-21573.herokuapp.com) , Please note that heroku free deployed applications go into a sleep mode if not accessed for about 30 minutes and therefore would take some time for the application bootstrap and to load up.

 ## Development Framework
 The language used was ReactJS framework, the project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) as specified in the [question](https://github.com/nordsoftware/docs/blob/master/recruitment/html5/README.md).